Ryan-McBride/engineering-stuff-i-use/README.md

 Trackpad
   Point & Click
+  * Look up & data detetors: ON | Force Click with one finger
-  * Secondary click ON
+  * Secondary click: ON | Click with two fingers
-  * Tap to click OFF
+  * Tap to click: OFF
+  * Click: MEDIUM
-  * Tracking speed FAST
+  * Tracking speed: FAST
+  * Force Click and haptic feeback: ON

   Scroll & Zoom
-  * Natural Scrolling OFF
+  * Scroll direction natural: OFF
+  * Zoom in or out: ON
+  * Smart zoom: ON
+  * Rotate: ON

   More Gestures
-  * Swipe between pages OFF (causes me to sometimes go back in browser by accident)
+  * Swipe between pages: OFF // causes me to sometimes go back in browser by accident which is really annoying
+  * Swipe between full-screen apps: ON | Swipe left or right with three fingers
+  * Notification Center: ON | Swipe left from the right edge with two fingers
+  * Mission Control: ON | Swipe up with three fingers
+  * App Exposé: OFF
+  * Launchpad: OFF
+  * Show Desktop: ON | Spread with thumb and three fingers

 Keyboard
   * Key Repeat FASTEST